PotcFdk/youtube-sync/README.md

 # youtube-sync
 Script for maintaining an up-to-date offline mirror of a YouTube channel or playlist.
 Uses [youtube-dl](https://github.com/rg3/youtube-dl/) for interacting with YouTube.
+Usage help [here](#usage) (though, you should read all of that stuff below to know what's going on!).

 ### What can this script do that youtube-dl can't?
 This script improves the management of a local copy of an entire YouTube channel.